 This post may contain affiliate links to products I recommend.
 I receive a small commission at no cost to you if you make a purchase using my link.

 These delicious gluten free mince pies are made with a super easy dough that gives you melt-in-the-mouth cases, packed with traditional flavour from homemade or store-bought fruit mince.
-The perfect Christmas treat!
+The perfect gluten free Christmas treat!

 I don’t want to speak for him, but if Santa had to go gluten free, I think he’d be over the moon to find a couple of these gluten free mince pies waiting for him when he